frapolella/script/BigDFTtutorials/mos2/README.md

-If the system is smaller it's possible to spice it up by incresing the
+If the system is smaller it's possible to spice it up by incresing the monomeric units.

+set